 Without the plenary authority of Scripture, simple participatory churches don’t succeed.

-These fringe authors dismiss the plenary authority and discipline of Scripture – and in some cases even deny that the Bible is His written word – to peddle a Jesus of their own perception.
+These fringe authors dismiss the plenary authority and discipline of Scripture – and in some cases even deny that the Bible is God’s written word – to peddle a Jesus of their own perception.

 Their false Christ – who is little more than a projection of their own “deeper life” angst, post-modern sensibilities and trans-Biblical agendas – inevitably leads to dysfunctional, insular and anemic “communities”.